envicutor/documentation/implementation_and_testing.rst

 #.
 Execute erroneous Python code
     Check if Envicutor can handle run errors.
 #.
 Install Bash
-    Checks that Envicutor can install Bash correctly.
 #.
 Create a directory that can't be removed
-    Checks that Envicutor can create and change permissions of the directory to only be deleted by the owner.
+    Checks that Envicutor can create and change permissions of the directory even if the submission modified its permissions.
 #.
 Execute over-cpu-time limit Python code
     Checks that Envicutor can handle code that exceeds the time limit and asserts that exit status refers to time out.
 #.
 Execute over-memory-limit C++ code